j9t/little-books/manuscript/website-quality-control.md

 [Per Wikipedia](https://en.wikipedia.org/wiki/Accessibility), accessibility “refers to the design of products, devices, services, or environments for people with disabilities”; “the concept of accessible design ensures both ‘direct access’ (i.e., unassisted) and ‘indirect access,’ meaning compatibility with a person’s assistive technology (for example, computer screen readers).”

 Accessibility is one of the most important ideas to understand, for the Web is all about accessibility.
-Accessibility is, in fact, the Web’s biggest promise.
+Accessibility is the Web’s biggest promise.
 Accessibility has often been linked to making data available to machines—like search engine bots—but it is, first and foremost, about making information available to _people_.

 Accessibility legislation exists in many countries, like [Section 508](https://www.section508.gov/) in the United States, [BITV](https://www.gesetze-im-internet.de/bitv_2_0/) in Germany, or [RGAA](https://web.archive.org/web/20151122054135/http://references.modernisation.gouv.fr/rgaa-3-0) in France.
 The key standards, the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG20/), published by the World Wide Web Consortium (W3C), have gone through two versions and are, though not perfect, robust.
 There are a good number of tools, as we shall see.
 And still, accessibility remains one of the industry’s stepchildren.

-Independent of whether we would be held accountable legally, accessibility is one of the most important things that we should cater to on our sites.
+Independent of whether we would be held accountable legally, accessibility is one of the most impactful things that we should cater to on our sites.

 * [Accessibility Analysis (Gecko browser extension)](https://web.archive.org/web/20150604084239/https://addons.mozilla.org/en-US/firefox/addon/juicy-studio-accessibility-too/)
 * [Accessibility Check (AATT; automated; command-line tool)](https://github.com/paypal/AATT)